vuejs/vue-element/README.md

 ## Description

-Take your Vue components, powered by Custom Elements, to the next level.
-Seamlessly use created elements in HTML, plain JavaScript, Vue, React, Angular etc.
+`Vue-element` is a tiny wrapper around Vue components.
+It provide seamless way to use it in HTML, plain JavaScript, Vue, React, Angular etc., using power of Custom Elements.
 * Works with Vue 0.12.x, 1.x and 2.x
 * Small - 2.5 kb min+gzip, optional polyfill - 5,1 kb min+gzip